alfonsojon/mc-NIX/README.md

-mc*NIX - A Minecraft installer for UNIX/Linux
+mc-nix - A Minecraft installer for GNU/Linux
 =============================================

-A shell-based Minecraft installer for Ubuntu and other *NIX-based systems.
+A shell-based Minecraft installer for various GNU/Linux-based systems

 Stable releases now available for download.
 See "Downloads" for available versions.